-If you have ever been to a theme park you know the feeling of getting lost, not knowing where the toilets are, where the next ride is or where the fresh doughnut stand is hiding.
-And with some UK theme parks being over 200 hectares large, it is crucial that there is an easy to use system in place to assist with efficient navigation.
+Anyone who has ever been to a theme park understands the feeling of getting lost, not knowing where the toilets are, where the next best ride is, where the doughnut stand is, or even where the exit is!
+As a result, with some UK theme parks being over 200 hectares large, there must be an easy-to-use system to assist with efficient navigation.

 3. Cut Down Paper Usage and Help Save the Environment

 Forests are becoming increasingly barren due to deforestation.
 According to the World Bank, between 1990 and 2016, the world lost 1.3 million square kilometres of forests (an area larger than South Africa), causing a knock-on effect on our climate.
 We now have just 12 years to limit climate change catastrophe.
 As a result, we must make changes to be greener and save trees.

 A massive contributor to paper waste is the continuous use and replacement of paper posters.
 Theme parks are likely to have 100s or even 1000s of poster points dotted around.
 All these posters need to be updated and changed frequently.
 In comparison, just one digital screen drastically cuts down paper usage, boosting the eco-friendliness of the theme park.
 These steps to combat the climate crisis can increase footfall; many guests are drawn to businesses actively doing good for the environment.

 From a usage perspective, the ability to remotely update digital signage for theme parks makes park operations smoother, removing the need for staff to walk around the park and replace posters.

 4. Enhance Health and Safety Communication with Digital Signage for Theme Parks

 Digital signage for theme parks is a vital method of communication when it comes to health and safety.
 Rather than relying on staff to manually spread the word, control multiple digital signage screens from one central location and display emergency messages across every screen in the park with the click of a button.
 This efficiency is critical for acting quickly and saving lives.